GeodynamicWorldBuilder/WorldBuilder/doc/world_builder_declarations_closed.md

 - **default value**:-1.0
 - **type**:number
-- **description**:The temperature at the top in degree Kelvin of this feature.
+- **description**:The temperature in K at the top of this feature.
 If the value is below zero, an adiabatic temperature is used.
 ::::::::::::::::